diana-arango/Real_estate_team/README.md

 ## Data Source:
 https://www.kaggle.com/austinreese/usa-housing-listings
-### 9 integer
+•	9 integer
-### 6 string
+•	6 string
-### 3 url
+•	3 url

 ## Questions we hope to answer with data:
- Does the location affect rental price?
- Which regions have the most expensive rental prices?
- Which regions have the most affordable rental prices?
+•	Does the location affect rental price? o	Which regions have the most expensive rental prices? o	Which regions have the most affordable rental prices?
- How does allowing pets impact rental price?
+•	How does allowing pets impact rental price?
- How does building type affect rental price?
+•	How does building type affect rental price?
- How does square footage affect rental price?
+•	How does square footage affect rental price?
- How does the number of bedrooms affect rental price?
+•	How does the number of bedrooms affect rental price?

 Ultimately, our goal is to be able to predict the rental price for a particular property given its features i.e. location, size, building type etc.).

 ## Communication Protocols
-Communication: Slack
+• Communication: Slack
-Meeting Times: Tuesday and Thursday evenings; Saturday mornings
+• Meeting Times: Tuesday and Thursday evenings; Saturday mornings